franzinc/agraph-tutorials/README.md

 ## Getting Started

 Welcome to the tutorials for AllegroGraph's python client.
-To run the notebooks we recommed you create a virtual environment using the following commands:
+If you wish to run the notebooks in a Jupyter Lab environment we recommed you create a virtual environment using the following commands:

 ```shell
 conda env create --file environment.yml